helinoguuz/ai-vscode-extension/README.md

-# DevMate
+# AI-Powered VS Code Extension

-DevMate is a VS Code extension that can inspect a project, answer questions about its code, make approved file changes, and run a restricted set of verification commands.
+This project is a VS Code extension that can inspect a project, answer questions about its code, make approved file changes, and run a restricted set of verification commands.
 It is designed around a simple rule: the language model can request actions, but the extension keeps control of the local machine.

 The project contains two applications:

 - A TypeScript VS Code extension for the chat interface, project context, tools, permissions, and sessions.
 - A local Python/FastAPI backend for prompt construction, provider requests, and response streaming.

+## Project context

+This project was developed collaboratively by a student team as part of a university course.
+The repository reflects the team's joint implementation across the TypeScript extension, the local FastAPI backend, testing, documentation, and integration work.

 ## Features